 Consent issues when you first start email marketing

 It’s also worth taking a closer look at consent if you haven’t been email marketing and you decide to start.
 What is the position with ex customers or old enquiries?

 You were in a conversation at one point, but it’s been a while.
-Implicit consent may well have lapsed.
-And you can’t send them an email asking them if you can add them to a mailing list – because you don’t have implicit consent to send that email!
+Inferred consent may well have lapsed.
+And you can’t send them an email asking them if you can add them to a mailing list – because you don’t have inferred consent to send that email!

 Rule of thumb about timing: